ma16/rpio/cc/Console/Pwm/README.md

 P-1 | highest sensible PWM
 P | Permanently High

 As default, the output is set to Low for (P-R) clock-pulses and then to High for R clock-pulses.
-However, a *coherent* operation is also supported which spreads the Lows and High (within a cycle) evenly.
+However, a *coherent* operation is also supported which spreads the Lows and Highs (within a cycle) evenly.
 For example: (R,P) = (3,10)

 ```
    default cycle: 0 0 0 0 0 0 0 1 1 1